 Now, these suspicions have been justified, as the PM softened his approach, by saying “we’ll go as far as we possibly can by 2025.
 The UK Minister for Digital Infrastructure, Matt Warman, delivered the updated comments to the House of Commons last week, contrasting previous enthusiasm for the project.

 The proposition of a nation capable of ultrafast internet is a goal many are pushing relentlessly toward.
-Here in the midlands, especially, where Cambridge, for example, is undergoing a full fibre rollout, and Leicester is making steps toward becoming one of the world’s most digitally connected cities.
+Here in the midlands, especially, where Cambridge, for example, is undergoing a pure fibre rollout, and Leicester is making steps toward becoming one of the world’s most digitally connected cities.

 Much of this ambition comes from a growing set of alternative network providers, most notably with Cityfibre, who’s goal of providing 8 million premises with fast, reliable internet is aiding the government’s objectives.
 The plan detailed a technology-neutral approach, aiming to provide all premises with: